-If there is an error check (red die = "0E") or referenced by specific chart results you need to reroll the red and green die and use the STL t.
+If there is an error check (3^{rd} die = "0E") or referenced by specific chart results you need to flip a new flip card and use the STL flip card error rating.
 If he does make the error then rule the play as a stolen base and a one base error on the catcher.
-The base runner attempting the steal would end up either on 3rd base if he was attempting a steal of 2nd or he would score on the error if he was attempting a steal of 3rd.
+The base runner attempting the steal would end up either on 3rd base if he was attempting a steal of 2rd or he would score on the error if he was attempting a steal of 3rd.